Safe Driving Advice

 The fact is that our population is aging.

 While more experience is a good thing, so is awareness that some age-related changes are inevitable.
-Over the years, our pupils get smaller and can affect our ability to drive safety.
-Hearing loss can affect our ability to react to our surroundings and diminishing motor skills can affect our reaction time.
+Over the years, our pupils get smaller and can affect our ability to drive safely.
+Hearing loss can affect our ability to react to our surroundings, and diminishing motor skills can affect our reaction time.
 Those changes don’t have to mean the end of a driving life.
 Here are some driving resources to help you out.

-Senior’s Toolkit: CAA, the Canadian Medical Association (CMA), and the Canadian Association of Occupational Therapists (CAOT) have designed a toolkit for seniors and their loved ones.
+Seniors’ Toolkit: CAA, the Canadian Medical Association (CMA), and the Canadian Association of Occupational Therapists (CAOT) have designed a toolkit for seniors and their loved ones.
 Use the senior’s toolkit to assess fitness to drive under different conditions, stay safe behind the wheel, maintain driving confidence as you age, and take concrete steps to modify driving habits if needed.
 Learn more

-55 Alive Mature Drivers Program: The 55 Alive Mature Drivers Program is offered by Saskatchewan Safety Council.
+55 Alive Mature Drivers Program: The 55 Alive Mature Drivers Program is offered by the Saskatchewan Safety Council.
 Contact the Saskatchewan Safety Council for more information.

 Young Drivers